MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/remotewipe-csp.md

 Supported operation is Exec.

 <a href="" id="doWipePersistUserData"></a>**doWipePersistUserData**
 Added in Windows 10, version 1709.
 Exec on this node will perform a remote reset on the device, and persist user accounts and data.
-This setting is equivalent to selecting “Keep my files” when manually starting a reset from the Settings app.
+This setting is equivalent to selecting "Reset this PC > Keep my files" when manually starting a reset from the Settings app.
 The return status code shows whether the device accepted the Exec command.

 <a href="" id="doWipeCloud"></a>**DoWipeCloud**
 Performs a DoWipe remote reset, but downloads the OS payload from Windows Update instead of the local Windows recovery environment.